 - Prepare your parchment sheets by drawing 1″ circles, ½” apart across the entire sheet (or using silicon baking mats with the circles already printed on them) and placing them on a large flat surface suitable for drying your batter, like a dining table.
 You will need 2-3 half sheet pan size pieces.

-- Sift ground almonds and icing sugar together, twice.
+- Sift ground almond, icing sugar and spices together, twice.
+Set aside.

 - In a large stainless steel mixing bowl, beat egg whites with a hand or stand mixer on high speed until you have a foam with no liquid remaining.